azagniotov/language-detection/README.md

 #### Skipping input sanitization

 `.withoutInputSanitize()`
-- **Default**: `false` (input sanitization is enabled by default).
-By default, the library sanitizes input strings by removing file extensions from any part of the text, URLs and filtering out Solr boolean operators (AND, NOT, and OR), as these elements are irrelevant to language detection.
+- **Default**: `false` (`false` means that input sanitization is enabled by default).
+By default, the library sanitizes input strings by removing URLs from any part of the input text, as these elements are irrelevant to language detection.
 - **Description**: Invoking the API bypasses this input sanitization process for, allowing the text to be processed without such modifications.